scdoproject/go-scdo/README.md

 | **Block**              | 100 KB block size, 20 seconds block time, ~6000 transactions per block                         |

-The official Golang implementation of Scdo.
-Scdo is an open source blockchain project which consists of advanced sharding technology, innovative ZPoW consensus algorithm and scalable subchain protocol. [https://scdo.pro](https://scdo.pro)
+The official Golang implementation of SCDO.
+SCDO is an open source blockchain project which consists of advanced sharding technology, innovative ZPoW consensus algorithm and scalable subchain protocol. [https://scdo.pro](https://scdo.pro)

-The current mainnet release: Scdo mainchain is powered by a new anti-ASIC consensus PoW algorithm, which requires scientific calculation related to randomized matrix.
+The current mainnet release: SCDO mainchain is powered by a new anti-ASIC consensus PoW algorithm, which requires scientific calculation related to randomized matrix.
 The mainchain has four shards.
 Users can perform transactions within a shard or across shards.
 However, currently smart contracts can only be executed within the same shard.
-Scdo subchains are under development.
+SCDO subchains are under development.

 # Download (without building)
 If you want to run the node directly and use client without setting up the compiling enviroment and building the executable files, you can choose the right version to download and run: